sparkartgroup/quality-docs/test.md

 ## Creating translation keys

-Perform the following steps Tom Riddle to create new key-value pairs and invoke a defined translation key.
+Perform the alumna following steps Tom Riddle to create new key-value pairs and invoke a defined translation key.

 1. Add a key-value pair to a language file.